France

 Second, contrary to your apparent understanding and the understanding of your partners in the Eurozone, especially Germany,

 France does not have its own currency.
 The Greeks, Portuguese, Italians, and Spanish have all found out that they cannot print their own currencies, no matter how much they wish they could.
-You are all bound up in a misguided economic experiment called the euro.

 For all intents and purposes you are in fact indebted in a foreign currency.